 Once your brand is established, be consistent.
 This includes using consistent typefaces and style guides.
 Treat your brand like a writer would treat a character.
 Even if the advertising idea is good, if it is outside of your brand’s “personality”, don’t pursue it.

 Due to the rise of social media and the individual consumer’s voice, brands are no longer just defined by what advertisements say.
 Brands are what consumers discuss or perceive.
 Having a focus on the customer and putting them at the center of your company will help elevate your overall brand.
 Consider Amazon’s review system.
 The site encourages users to be active in reviewing products and communicating with sellers to ensure they get exactly what they need, rather than focusing on just making a sale.
 When choosing between immediate transactional value and the needs of the customer, they choose the customer.
-Amazon understands that taking this long-term approach to customer experience will have a better impact on the bottom line.
+Amazon understands that taking this long-term approach to customer experience will have a better impact on both its bottom line and its overall brand equity.

 Social media is also a great way to get face time, so to speak, with your actual consumers.
 For example, Nike has a dedicated Twitter page (NikeService) to respond to consumer needs 24 hours a day in seven languages.
 Talking directly to, and hearing directly from, consumers can provide invaluable insight into where your brand may be missing the mark, which can then be used for optimizations.